woc-hack/collab-graph/data/README.md

 There were also **302** projects which could not be found with p2a mappings and are saved in *p2a_table.error*.

-Using p2a_table we can obtain uniq authors involved in our selected projects.
+Using p2a_table we can obtain unique authors involved in our selected projects.

     cat p2a_table |
     cut -d \; -f 2 |